JoshuaKGoldberg/Goldblog/content/blog/ts-expect-error/index.md

 >
 > -   O(1) means the operation always takes the same amount of time (most of the time that's very fast).
 >
-> -   O(log(N)) means the operation gets a little bit slower as you add more elements; specifically, at a rate equal to log based 10 of the number of elements (N).
+> -   O(log(N)) means the operation gets slower as you add more elements, but gets terrible less quickly as you add more elements _(technically, it's the number of times you need to square a number -normally 2- to get to your N)_.

 The built-in `Object`s, `Map`s, and `Set`s in JavaScript are both generally hash table data structures with O(1) insertions and lookups. _[[map](https://tc39.es/ecma262/#sec-map-objects) and [set](https://tc39.es/ecma262/#sec-set-objects) specification references]_